 No Matter What

-When the world around us looks and feels different, it’s important to remember the things that always stay the same, no matter what…like the love within a family
+When the world around us looks and feels different, it’s important to remember the things that always stay the same, no matter what…like the love within a family.
+Read this autism-friendly storybook, featuring Julia from Sesame Street.

 During a health emergency, lots of things are different, and schedules and routines can constantly change—but it can help to remind children that many things stay the same.
 Being able to count on certain predictable routines can give us all a sense of security and help us feel steadier!
-Consider these tips as you share this story:
+It can be helpful for parents to have helpful strategies on hand for navigating change.
+Consider these tips as you read this autism-friendly storybook:

 - Start by taking a “picture walk” through the story and just let your child look at the pictures.
 Then read the story together.